Wildlife In the News

 What YOU can do now:

-Write a letter to External link opens in new tab or windowyour Ohio paper and help expose the reality of how our wildlife is “managed”.
+Write a letter to your Ohio paper and help expose the reality of how our wildlife is “managed”.
 Non-sporting wildlife enthusiasts are the majority!
 Let’s not be a silent one, and please do not assume our wildlife is being protected in its best interest.
 Ohio animal abuse laws DO extend to wildlife, but it takes caring Samaritans and officers with compassion to help enforce this law.
 Be the uniting voice our wildlife needs today.

 Florida to decide humane live bait dog training rules